Bo-Lennart/memory_game/docs/README.md

 ## Color Scheme

 The color palette is inspired of a playfulness in order to match the pixel figures that are placed on the background.
-The themes of the memory game is "pixels" and therefore all the cards have a pixel styled layout.
+The theme of the memory game is "pixels" and therefore all the cards have a pixel-figure styled layout.

 ![IMAGE ALT TEXT HERE](../docs/screenshots/color_palette.png)
 ![IMAGE ALT TEXT HERE](../docs/screenshots/pixel_figures.png)

+The three difficulty levels are picked out of pixel images and they become less and move towards letters with different dificulty levels.
+The third level consits only of images.